nuuuwan/news_lk3_data/README.md

 *2024-03-02 08:02:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194033) · `si`

-*A teacher at a public school in Padukka allegedly assaulted seven students, leading to three hospitalized.
-The teacher claims the students attacked during class.*
+A teacher at a public school in Padukka allegedly assaulted seven students, leading to three hospitalized.
+The teacher claims the students attacked during class.

+🟩

 It is reported that three students are receiving treatment at the Padukka Regional Hospital with a teacher by a teacher.